Her name is The Sacred Sanctuary. In a meditation of deep connection and listening, the land gifted both her name and mission statement in 2019.

-Please feel into these questions and share from your heart:
+If you are considering being a long term land-mate, please feel into these questions and share from your heart.

 - What is your lifestyle?

-- What inspires you about the mission of the land?
+- What inspires you about living here ?

-- How do you see contributing to the vision, the land and its projects?
+- How do you see yourself contributing to the vision, the land and its projects?

 - What does it mean to you to live sustainably and in a regenerative way?

 - Are you inspired by growing food , medicinal plants and gardening?